-- 5.1.2 Ensure that the end-of-year financials show at least a 1% addition to reserves; - 5.1.3 Ensure that financial and non-financial assets are appropriately protected. - 5.2 Financial Controls.
+5.1.3 Ensure that financial and non-financial assets are appropriately protected.
+5.2 Financial Controls.
 The ED must exercise care in the accounting for and protecting the financial assets of the organization.
 To this end, the ED is expected to incorporate generally accepted principles of accounting and internal controls in the financial systems that are employed in the organization.
-In addition, the ED may not: - 5.2.1 Receive, process, or disburse funds under controls insufficient to meet the board appointed auditor's standards. - 5.2.2 Approve an unbudgeted expenditure or commitment of greater than \$ without approval of the full board. - 5.2.3 Approve an unbudgeted expenditure or commitment of \$ without approval of the Finance Committee. - 5.3 Asset Protection.
+In addition, the ED may not: 5.2.1 Receive, process, or disburse funds under controls insufficient to meet the board appointed auditor's standards 5.2.2 Approve an unbudgeted expenditure or commitment of greater than \$ without approval of the full board.
+5.2.3 Approve an unbudgeted expenditure or commitment of \$ without approval of the Finance Committee.
+5.3 Asset Protection.
 The ED may not allow assets to be unprotected, inadequately maintained, or unnecessarily risked.
-Accordingly, the ED may not: - 5.3.1 Fail to insure against theft and casualty losses to at least 80 percent replacement value and against liability losses to board members, staff, or the organization itself beyond the minimally acceptable prudent level. - 5.3.2 Allow non-bonded personnel access to material amounts of funds. - 5.3.3 Subject office and equipment to improper wear and tear or insufficient maintenance. - 5.3.4 Unnecessarily expose the organization, its board, or staff to claims of liability. - 5.3.5 Make any major purchase of over \$ without sealed bids or other demonstrably prudent acquisition of quality goods, or any purchase of over \$ without written record of competitive prices, or any purchase wherein normally prudent protection has not been given against conflict of interest. - 5.3.6 Acquire, encumber, or dispose of real property without board approval. - 5.4 Investment Principles.
+Accordingly, the ED may not: 5.3.1 Fail to insure against theft and casualty losses to at least 80 percent replacement value and against liability losses to board members, staff, or the organization itself beyond the minimally acceptable prudent level.
+5.3.2 Allow non-bonded personnel access to material amounts of funds.
+5.3.3 Subject office and equipment to improper wear and tear or insufficient maintenance.
+5.3.4 Unnecessarily expose the organization, its board, or staff to claims of liability.
+5.3.5 Make any major purchase of over \$ without sealed bids or other demonstrably prudent acquisition of quality goods, or any purchase of over \$ without written record of competitive prices, or any purchase wherein normally prudent protection has not been given against conflict of interest.
+5.3.6 Acquire, encumber, or dispose of real property without board approval.
+5-4 Investment Principles.
 The ED may not invest or hold operating capital in insecure instruments, including uninsured checking accounts and bonds of less than AA rating, or in non interest bearing accounts except where necessary to facilitate ease in operational transactions.
+SE CTION 6.
+PROGRAM PARAMETERS general, the ED is expected to establish, maintain, and eliminate programs and Services as will best achieve the ssion and goals in the most effective and efficient manner.
+6.1 New programs should be projected to serve at least people.
+6.2 New programs with an expected budget exceeding \$ must be approved by the board.
+Those programs now approved include: [fill in]